Vantrex/JavaVersionManager/README.md

 # JavaVersionManager

 ---
-***JavaVersionManager*** is a simple tool to manage multiple JDK versions your system.
+***JavaVersionManager*** is a simple tool to manage multiple JDK versions on your system.
 It allows you to easily switch between versions of Java.

 ## IMPORTANT:
 ****This project is still in development, *macOS* is not supported yet and *Windows* does not have a working installer yet.****